Explore Your Watershed

 The Bureau of Watershed Protection and Restoration utilizes a watershed based approach to restoring and protecting our waterways.
 Assessments are conducted on each primary watershed to evaluate land use, water and habitat conditions, establish priorities and goals for improvement and take actions designed to restore and protect our water.

 If you know which watershed you live in, click on the name below.
-Otherwise, if you don't know which watershed you live in you can use the map below to zoom into your community and then click on your street to determine which watershed you live in.
+Otherwise, if you don't know which watershed you live in you can use the interactive map below to search your address and determine which watershed you live in.

 |Bodkin Creek||Patapsco Tidal River|